+The increased net loss in the third quarter of 2022 compared to the previous one is mainly due to exploration activities in preparation for drilling at the Company's recently acquired Salvadora project in Chile and higher administrative costs as a result of the acquisition of Proximo.
 The net loss recorded in the second quarter of 2022, compared to the previous one is lower mainly due to reduced exploration activities.
 The increase in net loss for the first quarter of 2022 and fourth quarter 2021, compared to the previous ones, is mainly caused by higher share-based compensation (approximately \$217,000) due to the vesting of options issued in Q4 2021, field programs at El Zanjon (approximately \$129,000) and payment of annual tenement fees (approximately \$36,000) related to the Georgetown project in Australia.
-The net loss reported in the third quarter of 2021 is higher compared to the previous quarter due to recent generative exploration activities, a field program at El Zanjon and payment of the Motherlode option of approximately \$63,000.
+The net loss reported in the third quarter of 2021 is higher compared to the previous quarter due to generative exploration activities, a field program at El Zanjon and payment of the Motherlode option of approximately \$63,000.
 The net loss recorded in the first and second quarters of 2021 is significantly lower compared to the previous quarters mainly due to temporary measures taken by the Company to preserve the treasury and mitigate the impact of COVID-19, including a suspension of exploration activities and voluntary reductions of employees' and senior executives' remuneration.
-The exploration activities in the fourth quarter of 2020 decreased compared to the previous quarter resulting in a lower net loss.